tresacton/dspectrumgui/README.md

 The wiki will be updated as I have time.
 In the interim, there's a high-level PDF guide I developed for a workshop which demonstrates the basic use of this application.
 It's available here: <https://github.com/tresacton/dspectrumgui/raw/master/public/DSpectrumGUI%20%E2%80%93%20Reverse%20Engineering%20Guide.pdf>

 ## License
 Licensing is AGPL by default.
 An MIT license is available for purchase for commercial use.
-For a commercial license.